 Porter’s Five Forces for competitive landscape analysis

 SWOT is another technique that may be used during competitive internal research.
-Defined strengths, weaknesses, opportunities, and threats help to craft the best-matching offering solving any existing market problems.
+Defined strengths, weaknesses, opportunities, and threats help to craft the best-matching offering to solve any existing market problems.
 In addition, due to competitive research, it is possible to define the demanded features that are unique and differ from other solutions.

 Data and statistics of the conducted research provide a clear understanding of the current market, its problems, and the needs of the target audience.

 All aspects influence the solution of the design implementation where the user is always in the center of attention.
-User research plays a huge role as it defines the concepts of user centered design.
+User research plays a huge role as it defines the concepts of user-centered design.
 Hence, such research artifacts help to understand the behavior of a future customer:

 - Vision and scope document according to the market state and customer needs

 - Prototype and wireframe concepts